madslundt/url-shortener/README.md

 ## Endpoints
 `POST /?url=<URL>` where URl is the url that needs to be redirected to.
-The reponds of the output is:
+The repond of the output is:
 ```
 {
     id: GUID,